πŸ₯³Welcome to Frigg!

 Frigg Explained to Developers

 The Frigg Framework is an opinionated set of development tools, modules, classes, and plugins built with modern software development teams in mind.
-The aim of the framework is to have you up and running out of the box with a flexible set of tools to help rapidly add integrations to your software that your end users can manage individually without any intervention.
+Frigg will have you up and running out-of-the-box with a flexible set of tools to help rapidly add integrations that your end users can self-serve.

 A Note on Basic Architecture